 USE OTHER OIL IN MODERATION

-After some considerations (taking into account health benefits, suitability, price and convenience), at the moment, I choose oleic sunflower oil for regular cooking, and palm/peanut oil for deep-frying (which I personally do not do often).
+After some considerations (taking into account health benefits, suitability, price and convenience), at the moment, I choose oleic sunflower oil for regular cooking, coconut oil when I cook curry, and palm/peanut oil for deep-frying (which I personally do not do often).